Lumbar Spinal Fusion Surgery

 Degenerative Disc Disease

 Degeneration of the discs between one or more vertebrae may require a spinal fusion of the vertebrae on both sides of the degenerative disc.
-The intervertebral discs are flat, round “cushions” that act as shock absorbers between each vertebra in the spine.
+The intervertebral discs look like flat, round “cushions” that act as shock absorbers between each vertebra in the spine.
 The disc allows motion to occur between each vertebra.
 Removing a degenerated disc and allowing the two vertebrae to fuse together can reduce pain.

 Lumbar fusion may be needed for conditions such as scoliosis and kyphosis, where the spine has an abnormal curve.
 These spine deformities may result from congenital or degenerative spine conditions.
 A lumbar fusion may be suggested to stabilize the spine and correct the problem.